 \subsection{Infrared photometry}

-We take advantage of the sensitivity and homogeneous coverage of the {\it Wide-field Infrared Survey Explorer} \citep[{\it WISE},][]{Wright2010} to look for excess between 3.4\:$\mu$m (W1 band) and 4.6\:$\mu$m (W2 band).
-The (W1--W2) color has indeed been successfully used in previous studies for the detection of IR excess among stars, BDs and FFPs \citep[e.g.,][]{Dawson2013, Riaz2012, Luhman2023b, Luhman2025}.
-Because these wavelengths probe the hot inner regions of the disk, excesses in these bands are indicative of optically thick full (primordial) disks (class II). {\it WISE} also measured the luminosity at two longer wavelengths --the W3 (12\:$\mu$m) and W4 (22\:$\mu$m) bands-- that are also valuable to look for disk excess emission, specially when the disks are more evolved.
+We took advantage of the sensitivity and homogeneous coverage of {\it WISE} \citep{Wright2010} to look for excess between 3.4\:$\mu$m (W1 band) and 4.6\:$\mu$m (W2 band).
+The (W1--W2) color has been indeed successfully used in previous studies to detect IR excess among stars, BDs, and FFPs \citep[e.g.,][]{Dawson2013, Riaz2012, Luhman2023b, Luhman2025}.
+Because these wavelengths probe the hot inner regions of the disk, excesses in these bands are indicative of full, optically thick (primordial) disks (class II). {\it WISE} also measured the luminosity at two longer wavelengths—the W3 (12\:$\mu$m) and W4 (22\:$\mu$m) bands—which are also valuable for detecting disk excess emission, especially when the disks are more evolved.
 However, these two bands are significantly shallower and do not reach the planetary-mass regime.
 For this reason, we restricted our analysis to the W1 and W2 bands.

-We cross-matched the sample (described in Sect.~\ref{sect:sample}) with the latest {\it unWISE} catalog \citep{unWISE, Meisner2021}, which is built from the coaddition of all publicly available W1 and W2 {\it WISE} images and provides homogeneous coverage across the USC region.
+We cross-matched the sample (described in Sect.~\ref{sect:sample}) with the latest {\it unWISE} catalog \citep{unWISE, Meisner2021}, which is built from the co-addition of all publicly available W1 and W2 {\it WISE} images and provides homogeneous coverage across the USC region.
 The photometry is shown in Table~\ref{tab:members_sample}.
-Uncertainties on the (W1--W2) color were derived through standard error propagation, as $\sigma_{\mathrm{W1-W2}} = \sqrt{\sigma_{\mathrm{W1}}^2 + \sigma_{\mathrm{W2}}^2}$, where $\sigma_{\mathrm{W1}}$ and $\sigma_{\mathrm{W2}}$ are the photometric uncertainties in W1 and W2, respectively.
+Uncertainties on the (W1--W2) color were derived through standard error propagation as $\sigma_{\mathrm{W1-W2}} = \sqrt{\sigma_{\mathrm{W1}}^2 + \sigma_{\mathrm{W2}}^2}$, where $\sigma_{\mathrm{W1}}$ and $\sigma_{\mathrm{W2}}$ are the photometric uncertainties in W1 and W2, respectively.